anvil-works/leiningen/doc/FAQ.md

   dependency on a hard version range, which overrides your "soft" declaration.
 Running `lein deps :tree` will identify which of your dependencies are responsible for the version range.
-You can add an `:exclusions` clause to prevent that from affecting the rest of your dependencies.
-See `lein help sample` for how exclusions work.
+You can add an `:managed-dependencies` clause to prevent that from affecting the rest of your dependencies.
+See [the managed dependencies guide](doc/MANAGED_DEPS.md) for details.
 You may also want to report a bug with the dependency that uses hard version ranges as they cause all kinds of problems and exhibit unintuitive behaviour.

 **Q:** I have two dependencies, X and Y, which depends on Z. How is the version of Z decided?